ericmann/WP-Core-Contributions-Widget/readme.txt

 1. Example widget showing the default Codex contributions widget on the Twenty Eleven theme (contributions by [ericmann](http://profiles.wordpress.org/users/ericmann/).

 == Changelog ==

+= 1.2.1 =
+* Switch to PHP return for Codex data
+* Shorten page names when returned from Codex
+* Add title tags to Codex links for context

 = 1.2 =
 * Add Codex contributions widget